Messiah Foundation International: Shahi's alleged meeting with Jesus

 Shahi claimed to have met with Jesus on 29 May 1997 in Taos, New Mexico.
-When asked about what was discussed between himself and Jesus, Shahi stated that it was secretive and would be revealed at "an appropriate time".
+When asked what was discussed between him and Jesus, Shahi stated that it was confidential and would be revealed at "an appropriate time".
 After this incident, an image of Jesus, which the photograph's owner claimed had appeared miraculously from pictures taken of sacred places, was shown to Shahi in Tucson, Arizona.
 It was then announced by Shahi to be the "original image of Jesus Christ."

 The MFI has taken this to mean Shahi has the support of Jesus and propagates Jesus as a "universal figure of divinity" who is for humanity rather than being confined to Christianity.

 Teachings and Beliefs

 They profess to be peace-promoting.
 They condemn hate-preaching, especially in the context of religion.
 Their teachings, based on the Goharian Philosophy of Mystical Sciences and Divine Love, are purported to be acceptable to all regardless of religious affiliation or nationality.